dunhamsteve/newt/README.md

 ## Autos

 Newt has primitive auto implicits.
-As a first pass, higher order ones, like monad, will not
+They are denoted by double braces `{{}}` as in Agda.
+Newt will search for a function that returns a type in the same family, only has implicit and auto-implicit arguments, and unifies (satisfying any relevant constraints).

 ## Issues